framely/community/docs/guide/pingpong.md

 ::::

 :::tip
-Before you begin, it is useful to get familiar with [the fundamental idea of crafting conversational applications](README.md) and sign up for an [OpenCUI account](signingup.md).
+Before you begin, it is useful to get familiar with [the fundamental idea of crafting conversational applications](README.md).
 :::

 ## Before You Start